vsgurung/FME-Workspaces/README.md

 # 20 Feb 2021
 Added more workspaces.
 These FME workbench uses REST API provided by the organisation to download data.
 The data that can be downloaded are:
-a.
-Special Area of Conservation
+* Special Area of Conservation
-b.
-Special Protection Areas
+* Special Protection Areas
-c.
-Sites of Special Scientific Interest.
+* Sites of Special Scientific Interest.
-d.
-Nitrate Vulnerable Zones 2021.
+* Nitrate Vulnerable Zones 2021.
-e.
-Felling Licence Application
+* Felling Licence Application